This page is for King's offer-holders who have met all the conditions of their offer.

 Is there a freshers' week?

 Yes!
 KCSU (King's College Student Union) organises a range of activities designed to help you meet people, get questions answered, settle in and try out some of the activities at King's.
 There are also meetings with your Director of Studies and the Senior Tutor, matriculation (when you officially become a member of the College and University) and talks to make sure you have practical information.
-See a previous year's KCSU Freshers' Week timetable.
+Here's an example of a previous year's KCSU Freshers' Week timetable.

 Does King's have College families?